Chloroauric acid: Production

 Chloroauric acid is produced by dissolving gold in aqua regia (a mixture of concentrated nitric and hydrochloric acids) followed by careful evaporation of the solution:

 Under some conditions, oxygen can be used as an oxidant.
 For higher efficiency, these processes are conducted in autoclaves, which allows greater control of temperature and pressure.
 Alternatively, a solution of H[AuCl4] can be produced by electrolysis of gold metal in hydrochloric acid:

 To prevent the deposition of gold on the cathode, the electrolysis is carried out in a cell equipped with a membrane.
 This method is used for refining gold.
 Some gold remains in solution in the form of [AuCl2]−.

 Uses

 Chloroauric acid is the precursor used in the purification of gold by electrolysis.

 Liquid–liquid extraction of chloroauric acid is used for the recovery, concentrating, purification, and analytical determinations of gold.
 Of great importance is the extraction of H[AuCl4] from hydrochloric medium by oxygen-containing extractants, such as alcohols, ketones, ethers and esters.
 The concentration of gold(III) in the extracts may exceed 1 mol/L. Frequently used extractants for this purpose are dibutyl glycol, methyl isobutyl ketone, tributyl phosphate, dichlorodiethyl ether (chlorex).

 In histology, chlorauric acid is known as "brown gold chloride", and its sodium salt Na[AuCl4] (sodium tetrachloroaurate(III)) as "gold chloride", "sodium gold chloride" or "yellow gold chloride".
 The sodium salt is used in a process called "toning" to improve the optical definition of tissue sections stained with silver.

+In photography, chlorauric acid can be used as a gold toner.